-We are currently appealing for donations to our Syria Crisis and Typhoon Haiyan appeals via telephone and direct mail.
-If you receive a request to give to either of these appeals and are at all suspicious that it is not genuine, please contact us.
+We are currently appealing for donations to our Syria Crisis Appeal, South Sudan Crisis Appeal and General Funds via telephone and direct mail.
+We are appealing for donations to our Balkan Floods Appeal and Iraq Crisis Appeal via e-mail only.
+If you receive a request to give to any of these appeals and are at all suspicious that it is not genuine, please contact us.

 If in doubt please call us on 0844 87 100 87.